 For this easy-to-care-for plant, a good, all-purpose potting soil with any pH will do, as long as it drains well.
-This is because the plant needs to stay moist but not soggy.
+This is because this houseplant needs to stay moist but not soggy.
 Too much moisture can lead to root rot.

 You can also add a little sand and perlite to your soil mixture to enhance drainage.

 Spider mites and mealybugs are a few pests commonly seen on wandering jews.
-If you see any on your plant, rinse them off with water and spray the plant with insecticidal soap or rubbing alcohol more often to keep them at bay.
+If you see any on your plant, rinse them off with water and spray it with insecticidal soap or rubbing alcohol more often to keep them at bay.

-After about a year, the plant may begin to look leggy and drop leaves near the base of the stems.
+After about a year, this houseplant may begin to look leggy and drop leaves near the base of the stems.
 At this stage, take cuttings from healthy branches and plant them near the aging plant in the same container.
 Do the same if you see root rot.

 Remove discolored, dried, brown, and crispy leaves regularly.

 Wandering jews are incredibly hardy and adapt well to different humidity levels and conditions, making them easy to propagate.
 Just a little care is all they need.